DomasM/Topas4InfoTemp00/_pages/06_Migrate.md

 **7. So where is WinTopas4 installer?**

-See first step of the instructions above.
+See the first step of the instructions above.